PlanktoScope/PlanktoScope/documentation/docs/reference/software/architecture/os.md

 ### Config file assembly from drop-in fragments

+FIXME: finish this

 ## Observability & telemetry

 Although it is not a high priority yet, we would like to enable operators of large (>10) collections of PlanktoScopes to easily log and monitor the health and utilization of each PlanktoScope and to investigate issues with their PlanktoScopes, regardless of whether each PlanktoScope is deployed locally or remotely.
 The PlanktoScope OS currently includes the following common services to support system observability and telemetry both for the PlanktoScope OS as a system and for programs running on the PlanktoScope OS:

 - [Prometheus](https://prometheus.io/): a server for collecting and storing metrics and for exposing metrics over an HTTP API.
+Apps deployed on the PlanktoScope can be integrated with the Prometheus server by having the Docker containers for those apps include container labels parsed by Prometheus's [Docker container service discovery mechanism](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#docker_sd_config); for apps not exposed in a port (or via the Caddy reverse-proxy server) on the host, they can be attached to the `prometheus-metrics` Docker bridge network so that the Prometheus server can connectly connect to such apps.

 - [Prometheus node exporter](https://github.com/prometheus/node_exporter): for measuring computer hardware and OS monitoring metrics and exposing them over a Prometheus-compatible HTTP API.